 |(!(st=Florida))||Exclude entries when state = Florida|

 If you need assistance forming your query, please contact our Technical Support Team for assistance.

 Office 365 (O365) Filter

-If you are still using v2.7 and earlier, we urge you to upgrade to take advantage of vastly improved handling overall as well as specifically in regards to filters.
+If you are still using v2.7 and earlier, which reached end of life on July 1, 2018, we urge you to upgrade to take advantage of vastly improved handling overall as well as specifically in regards to filters.